Specialized Neurological Diagnosis & Treatment

-At our practice, we specialize in diagnosing and treating a wide range of neurological conditions.
-From chronic headaches and migraines to epilepsy, multiple sclerosis, and Parkinson's disease, our expert team is dedicated to providing personalized care and advanced treatment options to improve patients' quality of life.
+At our practice, we specialize in the diagnosis and treatment of a wide range of neurological conditions.
+From chronic headaches and migraines to epilepsy, multiple sclerosis, Parkinson’s disease, and Alzheimer’s disease, our aim is to provide personalized care and advanced therapeutic interventions to improve the quality of life of our patients.

 Headache disorders are characterized by recurrent headache and are among the most common neurological disorders.
 Headaches are classified in primary headache disorders, including migraine, tension-type headache, and cluster headache, and secondary headaches, that comprise an epiphenomenon of a multitude of underlying neurological or systemic disorders.